tytydraco/yessleep/out/The_woman_in_the_window.md

 That's when Michael, who was sitting off to the side as to not get in the way of the game, perked up and grinned.
 "Why don't you get proof?
 I mean, you say she's not real but what if she is?"

 I thought about it, and uneasy started to pit in my stomach.
 I don't know why, but I didn't like it.
-"I don't know guys, my parents aren't to fond of that woman."
+"I don't know guys, my parents aren't too fond of that woman."

 Philip laughed, "Have your parents even seen her?"